 Screams and the thud of heavy boots.
 If only I could help.
 I’d tear limbs off the dragoons.
 They’d die of fear as soon as look at me.

 But I can’t show myself.
 I can’t be seen like this, not by my people.

 A man crashes against the wall, tumbles over, a discharged pistol falling from his hand.
 I smell blood.
 Fresh and warm.

 John Geddes, just a boy when I died, falls among the rushes, crashes on frozen ground.
-Frost crystals burst into a cloud around him.
-The scarf round his neck didn’t stop the blade that slew him.
+Frost crystals burst into a cloud around.
+The plaid scarf didn’t stop the blade that slew him.
 His eyes are dull already.

-Shouts from the field, an order, ‘MacMahon, pursue that woman.’
+Shouts from the field, an order, “MacMahon, pursue that girl.”